On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II: Introduction and the main result

 \section{Introduction and the main result}

 One of the striking consequences of the holomorphic Quantum Unique Ergodicity (QUE) conjecture of Rudnick and Sarnak \cite{Rudnick-Sarnak1994, Luo-Sarnak2004} (which is now a theorem thanks to the work of Holowinsky and Soundararajan \cite{Holowinsky-Soundararajan2010}) is that the zeroes of holomorphic Hecke cusp forms equidistribute inside the fundamental domain $\mathcal D:=\mathrm{SL}_2(\mathbb Z)\backslash\mathbb H$, where $\mathbb H$ is the upper half of the complex plane, as the weight of the form tends to infinity.
 This was proved by Rudnick \cite{Rudnick2005} building upon the work of Shiffman and Zelditch \cite{Shiffman-Zelditch1999} in the case of compact manifolds.
 Subsequent investigations concerning the distribution of zeroes in small scales were initiated by Ghosh and Sarnak \cite{Ghosh-Sarnak2012}, and then continued by Matom\"aki \cite{Matomaki2016} and Lester--Matom\"aki--Radziwi{\l\l} \cite{Lester-Matomaki-Radziwill2018}.
-In a recent work \cite{Jaasaari2025} the author obtained results related to the latter work in the setting of half-integral weight Hecke cusp forms.
-We refer to the introduction of \cite{Jaasaari2025} for the differences between the half-integral weight case and the integral weight case, but for now we only briefly mention that an important reason why the methods of \cite{Ghosh-Sarnak2012, Matomaki2016, Lester-Matomaki-Radziwill2018} do not adapt to the half-integral weight setting in a straightforward way is that the Fourier coefficients of half-integral weight Hecke cusp forms are not multiplicative.
+In a recent work \cite{Jaasaari2026} the author obtained results in the spirit of the latter work in the setting of half-integral weight Hecke cusp forms.
+We refer to the introduction of \cite{Jaasaari2026} for the differences between the half-integral weight case and the integral weight case, but for now we only briefly mention that an important reason why the methods of \cite{Ghosh-Sarnak2012, Matomaki2016, Lester-Matomaki-Radziwill2018} do not adapt to the half-integral weight setting in a straightforward way is that the Fourier coefficients of half-integral weight Hecke cusp forms are not multiplicative.

-In this paper we are interested in the real\footnote{This notion comes from the fact that half-integral weight form is real-value on the lines $\delta_1$ and $\delta_2$ when it is normalised to have real Fourier coefficients.} zeroes of half-integral weight Hecke cusp forms, that is zeroes on the two geodesic segments
+In this paper we are interested in the real\footnote{This notion comes from the fact that a half-integral weight form is real-valued on the lines $\delta_1$ and $\delta_2$ when it is normalised to have real Fourier coefficients.} zeroes of half-integral weight Hecke cusp forms, that is zeroes on the two geodesic segments

-For motivation and related results for integral weight Hecke cusp forms, we refer to the introduction of \cite{Jaasaari2025} as well as the papers \cite{Ghosh-Sarnak2012, Matomaki2016, Lester-Matomaki-Radziwill2018}.
+For motivation and related results for integral weight Hecke cusp forms, we refer to the introduction of \cite{Jaasaari2026} as well as the papers \cite{Ghosh-Sarnak2012, Matomaki2016, Lester-Matomaki-Radziwill2018}.